mbryzek/schema-evolution-manager/README.md

- - all scripts applied to the postgresql database are recorded in the table schema_evolution_manager.scripts - making it simple to see what has been applied if needed.
+ - all scripts applied to the postgresql database are recorded in the table schema_evolution_manager.scripts - making it simple to see what has been applied, and when, if needed.

 sem contains only tools for managing schema evolutions.
-The basic idea is that you create one git repository for each of your databases then use sem to manage the schema evolution of each database.
+The idea is that you create one git repository for each of your databases then use sem to manage the schema evolution of each database.

-At Gilt Groupe, we have used sem since early 2012 and have observed an increase in the reliability of our production schema deploys across dozens of independent postgresql databases.
+At Gilt Groupe, we started using sem in early 2012 and have observed an increase in the reliability of our production schema deploys across dozens of independent postgresql databases.

 See INSTALLATION and GETTING STARTED for details.